 A one-stop shop for live seafood, premium meats, fresh produce, and specialty products, Emporium Shokuhin’s Gourmet Grocer aims to please.

-By importing directly from an extensive supplier list from countries such as Japan, Norway, Canada, France and Ireland among others, Emporium Shokuhin is still able to extend cost savings to its consumers through cutting out middlemen charges.
+By importing directly from an extensive supplier list such as 99japan.com but not only from Japan, from countries like, Norway, Canada, France and Ireland among others, Emporium Shokuhin is still able to extend cost savings to its consumers through cutting out middlemen charges.
 As such, its gourmet grocer presents a live seafood market like no other, with an interactive and fresh shopping experience.

 LIVE SEAFOOD MARKET